prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // coin's blinding factor
       coin_blind_key_secret: RsaBlindingKeySecret;

-      // Signature of `TALER_PaybackRequestPS` created with the `coin's private key <coin-priv>`
+      // Signature of `TALER_RecoupRequestPS` created with the `coin's private key <coin-priv>`
       coin_sig: EddsaSignature;

-      // Was the coin refreshed (and thus the payback should go to the old coin)?
+      // Was the coin refreshed (and thus the recoup should go to the old coin)?
       // Optional (for backwards compatibility); if absent, "false" is assumed refreshed?: boolean;
     }

-  .. ts:def:: PaybackConfirmation
+  .. ts:def:: RecoupConfirmation

-    interface PaybackConfirmation {
+    interface RecoupConfirmation {
-      // public key of the reserve that will receive the payback,
+      // public key of the reserve that will receive the recoup,
       // provided if refreshed was false.
       reserve_pub?: EddsaPublicKey;

-      // public key of the old coin that will receive the payback,
+      // public key of the old coin that will receive the recoup,
       // provided if refreshed was true.
       old_coin_pub?: EddsaPublicKey;